plotly/plotly.py-docs/python/imshow.md

 ### Display single-channel 2D image as grayscale

 For a 2D image, `px.imshow` uses a colorscale to map scalar data to colors.
-The default colorscale is `gray`, ie grayscale images.
+The default colorscale is the one of the active template (see [the tutorial on templates](/python/templates/)).

 ```python
 import plotly.express as px